 Transfers

 It is the responsibility of the Owner/Applicant to notify OHFA no less than sixty (60) days prior to any Ownership, general partner, managing member or management Transfers after the Tax Credit Allocation has been awarded.
 For management Transfers, contact one of the AHTC Compliance Specialists for the checklist of documents required.
-For Transfers of Ownership, general partner(s), managing member, or any interest in the Ownership entity, contact one of the Housing Financial Analysts for the checklist of required documents and fees.
+For Transfers of Ownership, general partner(s), managing member, or any interest in the Ownership entity, contact one of the Housing Development Allocation Analysts for the checklist of required documents and fees.

 Failure to submit the required documents and fees to OHFA sixty (60) days prior to the date of the Transfer and/or failure to receive approval prior to the completion of the Transfer may cause any current or future Applications to be disqualified from further consideration.